 Enabling couples to determine whether, when and how often to have children is vital to helping achieve safe motherhood, healthy families and healthy communities.
 Voluntary family planning helps protect the health of women by reducing high-risk pregnancies and helps protect the health of children and mothers by allowing sufficient time between pregnancies.
 Research has shown that appropriately spacing pregnancies helps improve mother and child survival rates2 and reduces the risk of preterm birth.3 The use of family planning methods can also reduce the number of unsafe abortions and associated complications.4

 Access to modern contraceptives is an important aspect of family planning.
 At Merck, our multifaceted approach supports efforts to improve access to family planning services and contraceptives for the women most in need of them.
 We are actively engaged in areas where maternal mortality is high and the prevalence of contraceptive use is low.5

 4 Singh S., et al., Guttmacher Institute and United Nations Population Fund; 2009. www.guttmacher.org/pubs/AddingItUp2009.pdf

-Merck participates in a number of coalitions that work to support women's reproductive health by increasing access to family planning, reducing maternal mortality and promoting collaboration between the public, private and not-for-profit sectors.
+Merck participates in a number of coalitions that support women’s reproductive health by increasing access to family planning, working to reduce maternal mortality and promoting collaboration between the public, private and not-for-profit sectors.